 Written in beautiful prose. – Biblion review

 De vorm van geluid (The shape of sound)

 Van Oorschot publishers, novel, 249 p., € 19,99

-Verwijmeren has written more than the history of a growing phenomenon.
-This is a sound sketch of our time, an ode to music, and a sensitive description of his own origins and family.
+Verwijmeren has written more than the history of a growing phenomenon: a sound sketch of our time, an ode to music, and a sensitive description of his own origins and family.
 The essence of the novel is in a polyphony that makes sounds as important as characters, creating a narrative that will make the reader listen to the world in new and different ways.

-De vorm van geluid is probably the first novel about tinnitus published by a mainstream publisher.
+De vorm van geluid is the first novel about tinnitus published by a mainstream publisher.
 Gregor is currently working on his second novel, for which he received a grant from the Dutch Foundation for Literature as one among eight writers.
 With the British-Dutch composer Dominy Clements he is writing a libretto for an opera based on De vorm van geluid.
-[Looking for a publisher willing to translate my novel.
-If you have connections, suggestions, please let me know]
+April 2021 he will attend the European First Novel Festival in Budapest (postponed due to Covid) as the Dutch representative.

 Interview VPRO Boeken (Dutch TV): Symphonie in blue with Carolina Lo Galbo.
 Subtitles in Dutch